nunhes/mindmap-skill/README.md

 **Nothing appears:**
 - Check browser console for errors
 - Verify XML files are valid
-- Ensure server is running on port 8000
+- Ensure your local server is running (default examples use port 3000)

 **Colors not showing:**
 - Check `palette.xml` format